pravin-nawghare/Automotive-Fuel-Economy-Predictior/README.md

 1. To identify the major factors that affect the car's fuel efficiency.
 2. To provide actionable insights to car manufactures for maximizing the fuel efficiency.
+3. To develop a supervised model to predict vehicles mileage.

+## About the dataset
+- The auto_mpg.csv file contains information on features of different type of vehicles.
+- Each records represents one car variant, and it's features like car brand, horsepower, displacement, number of cylinders, acceleration, model year, etc.

 ## Summary